 What have we learned from these cyber threats?
 It is pretty easy to say: not enough.

-Stay tuned for our upcoming posts about cybersecurity challenges organizations face today.
+Stay tuned for our upcoming posts about the cybersecurity challenges organizations face today.
 In our next post, we will go into detail about what we believe is wrong in information security management in way too many organizations.